How to Get More Website Conversions

 I need to address the difference between a testimonial and a review.
 Testimonials will always be a positive review sent from the client to the vendor.
 Reviews, on the other hand, are more transparent and honest, because they’re freely submitted and for the most part are not screened for approval.
 You may be surprised, but it’s reviews that have a stronger conversion rate influence, not testimonials.

 Reviews require frequent, sometimes daily maintenance.
 The reason reviews influence more conversions is due in part to the vendor responding to both positive and negative feedback.
 Most clients are hesitant at first to display negative reviews, but if you approach complaints with a sense of service, understanding and resolution, you shouldn’t be surprised when the reviewer amends their feedback and rating.
+This has a powerful impact on website conversions, especially those that come from Google My Business.

 Two more things…